Data-with-Gaurav/Dashboards/README.md

-# Order to Cash Power BI Dashboard
+# Order to Cash Dashboard - Power BI
 Power BI Order to Cash dashboard built for Executive and Regional Heads.
 Data insights are generated and recommendation is provided in order to improve the sales, reduce overdue amount and improve over all customer experience